nicolasrouge/Hexagonal-Architecture-Refacoring/README.md

 # Hexagonal Architecture Refactoring

-Hello there!
-I'm undertaking an exciting exercise: refactoring the project originally developed by Pauline Jamin and Caroline Desplanques, in partnership with Artisan Developpeur.
-<https://youtu.be/G8ItpRMBcH0> This project, originally designed at Agicap, showcases an approach to Domain-Driven Design (DDD) with a particular focus on hexagonal architecture.
+➡️ Hello there!
+I'm undertaking an exciting exercise: refactoring the project originally developed by Pauline and Caroline from Agicap, in partnership with Artisan Developpeur <https://youtu.be/G8ItpRMBcH0>.
+The project showcases an approach to Domain-Driven Design (DDD) with a particular focus on *hexagonal architecture*.

 Really good exercise.
 Thanks to Pauline Jamin, Caroline Desplanques & Artisan Developpeur.

-# Notes about the refactoring
+# My Notes about the refactoring 📝
 ## Architecture Overview: 3-Tier to Hexagonal Transition
 ### Original Structure: 3-Tier
 - **Direct Interaction:** `BookingService` directly calls the repository.
 - **Tightly Coupled:** Business logic closely tied to data access.
 ### Refactored: Ports and Adapters (Hexagonal)
 - **Ports (Interfaces):** `IProvideBar` in the domain for abstraction.
 - **Adapters:** 'Bar Adapter and Repos' implement these interfaces, connecting to the domain.
 - **Inverted Dependencies:** External components reference the domain, not the other way around.
 - **Benefits:** Decoupled design, enhanced flexibility, and improved testability.

 This transition shifts our architecture towards better modularity, aligning with Domain-Driven Design principles.